-Join Will Kemp for an in-depth discussion in this video Landscape techniques: Painting clouds using color strings, part of Foundations of Acrylic Painting.
+Join Will Kemp for an in-depth discussion in this video Landscape techniques: Painting clouds using color strings, part of Painting Foundations: Acrylic.

 - And then with the white, make it into more of a watery wash.
 And I just add a tiny, little bit of the yellow.
 A tiny, little bit of the red.
 It just gives this nice, warm glaze.
 And what I'm going to do with this, is just look for the lightest areas on the cloud, and just slightly wash it into the-- we might still be painting over these areas, but this will just give you a base for the painting.

 OK and just dipping it into a little bit of water, so you get a nice flow with the brush.
 And notice how with the brush, it's not really coming off of the canvas very much.
 I'm just scrubbing it into the canvas.
 So I'm not trying to get it on super thick cause I quite like it when I've got this warmth coming through from underneath.

 And notice how I'm keeping the shapes of the white to mirror the image, so it isn't a solid block of white, but it's a pattern that's within the clouds.
 Here I'm mixing a slightly warmer color to give that glow near the horizon line.

 So now I have to swap to the filbert brush, and I'm just taking the top string that we've made.
 Don't feel that you have to block it in completely.
 I like leaving elements of the color ground shining through.
 It just really helps at a movement into the actual painting, and moves your eye around the painting and adds an interest to it.

 So I'm varying the shade and the tone.
 If I paint it thinner here, I get more warmth from the underpainting.
 If I paint it thicker, it goes cooler and more gray.
 Then just jump down to the next color string.

 Just dipping the paint into water, so it has the warmth coming through from underneath. but still keeps that nice tone.